nadaoteif/Brushless-motor-control-system/README.md

 # Design Brushless motor control system
 ## Overview:

-These tasks is completed by [Nada Oteif](https://sa.linkedin.com/in/nadaoteif) as a part of [Smart Method](https://s-m.com.sa/en/index.html) for Summer training in 2022 at at Electronics and Power track.
+These tasks is completed by [Nada Oteif](https://sa.linkedin.com/in/nadaoteif) as a part of [Smart Method](https://s-m.com.sa/en/index.html) for Summer training in 2022 at Electronics and Power track.

 ## Description: